Your frequently asked questions when you lose a loved one

 We can also arrange to scatter the ashes on your behalf at beauty spots around the country.
 The lakes, the moors or a place that is special to your family.
 We can suggest sites of special peace and tranquillity set in nature’s most wonderful surroundings or you can use a location of your choice.

-It is possible to incorporate the cremated remains into a beautiful vases, paperweights or made into a life diamond and set in a piece of jewellery.
+It is possible to incorporate the cremated remains into a beautiful lead crystal glass such as a vase, paperweight or made into a life diamond and set in a piece of jewellery.
 We have also heard of instances where the deceased had specified that they wanted to ‘go out with a bang’, requesting that their ashes be incorporated into a firework display.

 Our range of urns for cremated remains is vast and varied.
 Of particular interest are bespoke papier-mâché urns, which can be commissioned by a local artist and personalised in whatever way you feel best celebrates the individual’s life, passions and personality.